ecmwf/aviso-examples/README.md

 ## About Aviso

-**aviso** is a software developed by ECMWF that allows the notification of **time-critical events** across HPC and Cloud systems in order to enable workflows among multiple domains.
+**aviso** is a software developed by ECMWF which provides **notification of time-critical data availability** events across HPC and Cloud systems in order to enable workflows among multiple domains.

 It allows users to:
 * Define events that require notification